mechPenSketch/Pausing/README.md

 #### PauseRes.tres
 This resource file handles the style of the whole pausing system.

-When it comes to Styles for Buttons, Focus should be left blank while Hover should have a stylebox, as the latter is the one that will be used when a button gets focused.
+When it comes to Styles for Buttons, Focus should contain StyleBoxEmpty (if left blank, the focused button will be outlined in blue) while Hover should have a stylebox, as the latter is the one that will be used when a button gets focused.

 #### MenuPanel.gd
 MenuPanel lists the buttons it has, connecting them to its parent PauseBg when it comes to pressing.
 This is done through a Dictionary, `button_effects`.